Information on the Affordable Care Act (sometimes referred to as Obamacare) is expected to change, so please check back, or go to HealthCare.gov.

 The Affordable Care Act requires individuals to have health insurance as of January 1, 2014.
 (It also requires insurers to sell insurance even to sick individuals, that is, no pre-existing condition exclusions.)

 If you do not have health insurance, you will want to shop for it.
 Please keep in mind the following.

 You may be eligible to use the new online health insurance exchanges (now referred to as the Marketplace).
 The Marketplace can help you locate and compare plans, including coverage, benefits, premiums (purchase price), deductibles, and co-payment costs.

-You may find that you qualify for assistance (subsidy) that will reduce the cost of your plan on the Marketplace.
+You may find that you qualify for assistance (subsidy or cost sharing) that will reduce the cost of your plan on the Marketplace.
 Whether you are eligible for a subsidy depends on your income.

 What to do now:

 Start by making a list of things that will be important in your coverage decision, for example:

 Know how your current health insurance plan (if any) works, whether it will continue, and when it will renew.